-- (1) As used in this rule- - (A) Base amount means the amount of the progressive jackpot initially offered before it increases; - (B) Incremental amount means the difference between the amount of a progressive jackpot and its base amount; - (C) Progressive jackpot means a slot machine payoff that increases and over time solely as a function of the amount of wagers played on a machine or group of machines; - (D) Wide-area progressive means a system of slot machines with a progressive jackpot linked across a communication network approved by the commission which connects separate gaming establishments licensed or approved by the commission; and - (E) "United States Government Agency Securities" means negotiable, senior, non-callable, debt obligations issued by a United States agency that on the date of funding, possesses an issuer credit rating equivalent to the highest investment grade rating given by Standard & Poor's or Moody's Investors Service. - (2) A meter that shows the amount of the progressive jackpot must be conspicuously displayed at or near the machines to which the jackpot applies.
-At least once a day, each licensee shall record the amount shown on each progressive jackpot meter at the licensee's establishment except for those jackpots that can be paid directly by the machine either from the machine's hopper or other mechanism approved by the commission and, except for wide-area progressive systems, shall reconcile each meter's amount to the progression rate multiplied by the amount-in for the period between which the meter amounts were recorded.
+- (1) Definitions.
+As used in this rule- - (A) Base amount means the amount of the progressive jackpot initially offered before it increases: - (B) Incremental amount means the difference between the amount of a progressive jackpot and its base amount; - (C) Progressive jackpot means a slot machine payoff that increases over time solely as a function of the amount of wagers played on a machine or group of machines; - (D) Wide-area progressive means a system of slot machines with a progressive jackpot linked across a communication network approved by the commission which connects separate gaming establishments licensed or approved by the commission; and - (E) "United States Government Agency Securities" means negotiable, senior, non-callable, debt obligations issued by a United States agency that on the date of funding, possesses an issuer credit rating equivalent to the highest investment grade rating given by Standard & Poor's or Moody's Investors Service. - (2) A meter that shows the accurate amount of the progressive jackpot must be conspicuously displayed at or near the machines to which the jackpot applies.
+At a minimum, on the same day each week while the casino is closed, each licensee shall record the amount displayed on each progressive's top award jackpot meter at the licensee's establishment, except for wide-area progressive systems, progressive systems which cause participating electronic gaming devices (EGDs) to become disabled when communication is lost with the progressive controller, and EGDs which have progressive software embedded within the EGDs' Critical Program Storage Media (CPSM).
+The top award jackpot amount shall be reconciled to the system meters by multiplying the progression rate by the amount-in for the period between which the meter amounts were recorded, less any jackpots that have occurred plus any reset amounts.
+In order to perform this reconciliation, the top award jackpot on these local progressive games shall require the EGD to lock-up requiring a hand-paid jackpot.
 The licensee authorized to provide a wide-area progressive system shall perform the required reconciliation for each system provided by such licensee.
-Explanations for meter reading differences or adjustments thereto must be maintained with the progressive meter reading sheets and where the payment of a jackpot is the explanation for a decrease, the licensee shall record the jackpot payout form number on the sheet or have the number reasonably available.
+At the conclusion of the reconciliation, if a variance exists between the amount shown on each progressive jackpot meter and the expected amount, the licensee shall document the variance amount.
+The licensee shall make the necessary adjustment(s) to ensure the correct amount is displayed by the end of the gaming day on which the reconciliation occurred.
+Explanations for meter reading differences or adjustments thereto shall be maintained with the progressive meter reading sheets.
+In addition to the weekly reconciliation, each licensee shall record the progressive meter display amounts once each banking day to ensure jackpot resets occurred properly, to determine whether the meters incremented since the last reading and to identify any obvious atypical results which could indicate there is a problem with the progressive meter.
+If known variances are discovered during the daily review, which require a change to the meter display of one dollar (\$1) or more, the meter display shall be adjusted by the end of the gaming day.
 Each licensee shall record the base amount of each progressive jackpot the licensee offers.